DrrDom/sirms/README.txt

 SiRMS
 -----
-Simplex representation of molecular structure - a chemoinformatic tool for calculation of simplex descriptors
+Simplex representation of molecular structure - a chemoinformatic tool for calculation of simplex (fragment) descriptors

 Theory
 -----
 Simplex - tetraatomic fragment with fixed topology and stereo configuration.
 Simplex descriptor - number of identical simplexes in a molecule.
+From the version 1.0.0 fragments of any size are supported (not only simplexes).

 Features
 -----
 1. Calculates descriptors for single compounds, mixtures, quasi-mixtures and reactions (all-in-one tool).
 2. Supports incorporation of user-defined atomic properties (e.g. partial charges, H-bond donor/acceptor, etc) in generated descriptors.
-3. Supports multi-threading to speed up calculations of large molecules and mixtures.
-4. Works extremely well in QSAR/QSPR modeling tasks.
+3. Works extremely well in QSAR/QSPR modeling tasks.

 Limitations
 -----
-This version calculates only 2D descriptors, but can additionally handle information about configuration of double bonds.
+This version calculates only 2D descriptors.

 Installation
 -----
 No installation is needed.
-Unzip and launch sirms.py from the command line.
+Clone or download and unzip and launch sirms.py from the command line.

 Python version
 -----